All Episodes

 I think it would have been fair if society put me in a jail for a month.

-I think that would be fair and then maybe like have to pay the place back over, you know, the course of a year through some sort of payment plan.
+And then maybe like have to pay the place back over the course of a year through some sort of payment plan.

-I don't, if I was a judge, I would have sentenced me to a month and $10,000.
+If I was a judge, I would have sentenced me to a month and $10,000.

 That would have been fair.

-I heard my buddy Steve after he got fired too.
+But I heard my buddy Steve after he got fired too.

 It was actually kind of a shitty thing.

-It was kind of a bad thing about capitalism actually.
+It was kind of a bad thing about capitalism, actually, I'm embarrassed to admit.

-But what they would do is they keep giving people raises and there was this guy Sylvain who was a bassist for a band called Bliss and he worked there forever.
+And there was this guy, Sylvain, who was a basis for a band called Bliss, and he worked there forever.

 And his salary was about four times minimum wage.

-He'd earned it.
+He had earned it.

-And so they would just fire everyone and then start from scratch and everyone was minimum wage again.
+And so they would just fire everyone and then start from scratch, and everyone was minimum wage again.

 But I heard my buddy Steve, when he was fired, he started to cry in the office and said, this is all I have.